Margate Lifeboat Station: 1978 North Sea storm surge

 On 11 January 1978 a violent storm with gale-force winds and waves hit the North Kent coast.
 This washed away most of the iron jetty, leaving just the boathouse and slipway with no access to the severely damaged lifeboat house from the shore.
 Members of the crew were airlifted to the boathouse by Royal Air Force helicopter to launch the North Foreland, which was stranded inside.
-The North Foreland was taken into Margate Harbour where she remained until she was transferred to Ramsgate where she operated until the new lifeboat was ready to take over at Margate.
-The inshore station had also sustained damage and that was temporarily housed at Margate Police Station.
+The North Foreland was taken into Margate Harbour before being transferred to Ramsgate, where she operated until the new lifeboat and Margate station were ready for service.
+The inshore station had also sustained damage, and that was temporarily housed at Margate Police Station.